 Grumpy: She's a female!
 And all females is poison!
-They're full of wicked wiles!A character drawn as having hateful views of women so that he can be proven wrong.
+They're full of wicked wiles!A character drawn as having hateful views of women so that he can be proven wrong and/or to show how bad he is for having these views.
 The Straw Misogynist is usually male (but not always) and hates or has contempt for women in general.
-Many times, he backs up his theories with pseudo-scientific evidence that men are inherently superior in every domain and that women ought to Stay in the Kitchen and grovel at the feet of men in light of these "irrefutable" proofs that all women are worthy of his contempt and ridicule.
+Many times, he backs up his assumptions with pseudo-scientific evidence that men are inherently superior in every domain and that women ought to Stay in the Kitchen and grovel at the feet of men in light of these "irrefutable" proofs that all women are worthy of his contempt and ridicule.
 He is likely to interpret the fact that many women do well in business, science and so on as some kind of insult and attack against him personally.
 This character often looks very unattractive, implying that he has this attitude just because he can't get laid.
 When he doesn't, expect him to be either a rapist, serial killer, Domestic Abuser or some other sort of outright villain.
-Of course he can easily be both when the author feels especially Anvilicious.
+Of course he can easily be all three when the author feels especially Anvilicious.
 This trope often relies heavily on a pro-male, anti-female, version of Mars-and-Venus Gender Contrast.
 Compare He-Man Woman Hater, for a generally less extreme (and often more rounded) version, Effeminate Misogynistic Guy for especially feminine varieties of misogynist, and Licensed Sexist for the comedic version.
 If you are unsure if a character is a Straw Misogynist, they're usually anvilicious in execution, and are either painted by the narrative as being wrong or are proven wrong by events or characters in the story.
-Of course, this rarely changes their mind.
-Compare and contrast Straw Feminist , which is the same thing, but with the genders reversed.
+Compare and contrast Straw Feminist, which is the same thing, but with the genders reversed.
 Please refrain from adding Real Life or Truth in Television examples in this page, as real people are not crafted for a specific purpose.

 Bashful: What are wicked wiles?